matteodelabre/saxophone/README.md

 #### `Saxophone#parse(xml)`

-Triggers the actual parsing.
+Triggers the actual parsing of a whole document.
 This method will fire registered listeners so you need to set them up before calling it.

 `xml` is a string containing the XML that you want to parse.
-At this time, Saxophone does not support `Buffer`s or `Stream`s.
+At this time, Saxophone does not support `Buffer`s.

+#### `Saxophone#write(xml)`

+Triggers one step of the parsing.
+This method will fire registered listeners so you need to set them up before calling it.

+`xml` is a string containing a chunk of the XML that you want to parse.

+#### `Saxophone#end(xml = "")`

+Triggers the last step of the parsing.
+This method will fire registered listeners so you need to set them up before calling it.
+Same as `Saxophone#write(xml)`, but closes the stream.

+`xml` is a string containing a chunk of the XML that you want to parse.

 #### `Saxophone.parseAttrs(attrs)`